farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 The character's condition imposes narrative restrictions as to what the character can or cannot do.

-When the 4 segments of the `stress clock` are filled, the PC is taken out for the scene and their stress clock is cleared.
+When the 4 segments of the `stress clock` are filled, the PC is taken out for the scene,and their stress clock is cleared.
 Because they were taken out, the next scenes should handle how the character's recovery is going to happen in the fiction.

 ## Recovery